Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Introduction

 at almost every point $z\in\C$.
-Here $|Df(z)|$ stands for the operator norm of the differential matrix $Df(z)$ of $f$ at the point $z$.
-If $\K(\cdot, f)\in L^\infty$, then $f$ is said to be a mapping of bounded distortion or $K$-quasiregular, where $K=\|\K(\cdot, f)\|_\infty$.
-Furthermore, $f$ is called $K$-quasiconformal if $f$ is a homeomorphism.
-Partially motivated by questions in nonlinear elasticity, mappings of finite distortion came into existence as a generalizaion of quasiregular maps.
-The interested reader should refer to the monographs \cite{AIM} and \cite{IM} for a background in quasiregular maps and mappings of finite distortion.\\ \\ Lately there has been a significant upsurge of interest in understanding the pointwise rotational properties of planar homeomorphisms of finite distortion, along with the spiraling rate of these maps, see \cite{AIPS, B, H1, H2, H3, H4}.
+Here, $K=\|\K(\cdot, f)\|_\infty$ and $|Df(z)|$ stands for the operator norm of the differential matrix $Df(z)$ of $f$ at the point $z$.
+If one drops the assumption of $f$ to be a homeomorphism and slightly relax the condition on $\K$ to be only measurable, then $f$ is called a map of finite distortion.
+Mappings of finite distortion came into existence as a generalization of quasiconformal maps, partially motivated by open questions in nonlinear elasticity.
+The interested reader is referred to the monograph \cite{AIM} for quasiconformal maps in the plane, and to \cite{IM} for a background on mappings of finite distortion.\\ \\ Lately there has been a significant upsurge of interest in understanding the pointwise rotational behavior of planar homeomorphisms of finite distortion, along with the spiraling rate of these maps, see \cite{AIPS, B, H1, H2, H3, H4}.
 To be precise, given such a homeomorphism $f:\C\to \C$ normalized by $f(0)=0$ and $f(1)=1$, one is interested in the maximal growth of $|\arg(f(r))|$ as $r\to 0$.
 This growth represents the winding number of the image $f([r,1])$ around the origin as $r\to 0^{+}$.
 It is known that this quantity admits several speeds of growth depending on the class of maps under study.
 For example, it was shown in \cite{AIPS} that if $f$ is $K$-quasiconformal then

 On the other hand, for homeomorphisms of finite distortion situation changes drastically and the order of spiraling depends on integrability of the distortion function.
 Namely, the first named author discovered in \cite{H2} that if $e^{\K(\cdot, f)}\in L^p_{loc}$ for some $p>0$ then